rmccrear/javascript-data-structures/week-4-the-counting-queues/README.md

 ## Problem Set 1

+1. How can you count how many elements are in a queue?
+Use only stack methods.

+2. How can you count how many elements are in a stack?
+Use only stack methods.

+3. Imagine a two queues of ice cream customers.
+Can you count if the number of pistachio ice cream orders is the same in both queues?

+4. Imagine a stack of two decks of cards.
+How can you tell if both have the same number of aces?

-How do you tell if two queues are equal?
+5. How do you tell if two queues are equal?
 Use only queue methods.
+(For example, imagine two queues of people lined up in Halloween costumes.
+When they enter the party, we want to make sure they enter in pairs of the same costume.
+We can only use the  `dequeue` method.)

-How do you tell if two stacks are equal?
+6. How do you tell if two stacks are equal?
 Use only queue methods.

-Imagine a two queues of ice cream customers.
-Can you count if the number of pistachio ice cream orders is the same in both queues?

-Imagine a stack of two decks of cards.
-How can you tell if both have the same number of aces?
+(For example, we want to check if two decks of cards are in the same order.
+We can only use the `pop` method.)

-Think of another practical application of stacks or queues and write a question about it.
+7. Think of another practical application of stacks or queues and write a question about it.

-Share and try to solve each other's questions.
+Whole Class: Share and try to solve each other's questions.
+It is easy or even possible to solve the problem using only stack or queue methods?

 ## Application